-- The audit of the financial statements 2019/20 - Reach a conclusion on the economy, efficiency and effectiveness in the use of resources, the value for money (VFM) conclusion - Review the Whole of Government Accounts return - Compliance
+- The audit of the financial statements 2019/20 - Reach a conclusion on the economy, efficiency and effectiveness in the use of resources, the value for money (VFM) conclusion - Compliance

 The systems and reviews detailed in the annual governance statement demonstrate that the Authority's assurance arrangements conform to the governance requirements of the CIPFA Statement on the Role of the Head of Internal Audit (2010).
 They also demonstrate the systems that are in place to enable the CLGO and the CPFO to discharge their functions in relation to the governance of the Authority.